What ESL students can learn from ESL writers

 For anyone who’s looked up recommendations for must-read books, Lolita (1955) by Vladimir Nabokov is a common sighting.
 This novel is a cornerstone in the English literature world.
 Such is the impact his first work in English has garnered over the years.
 His first nine novels were in Russian.
 This makes Nabokov a champion of sorts in exophonic writing.

 Exophony is the practice of writing (normally creative) in a language that is not one’s mother tongue.
-Exophonic writers thoroughly grasp another language due to various reasons.
-It could be because of migration, political motivations or out of personal interest.
+Exophonic writers or ESL writers thoroughly grasp another language because of various reasons.
+It could be because of migration, political motivations, or out of personal interest.
 But the main motivation for modern exophonic writers is commercial success.

 Creative or academic writing in a second language is a challenging task.
 It takes time and effort to understand the structure and grammar of another language.

-Even the native speakers start to notice such complexities once they start writing for serious purposes.
+Even the native speakers notice such complexities once they write for serious purposes.
 So it is understandable when ESL students struggle to gain proficiency in a language that is widely spoken throughout the world.

 There is much to learn from how these exophonic writers think, write and operate.

 Here’s how they can inspire you for personal and professional success:

 Once you move to a new country, you learn a little of the language that is spoken there or try once you are there.
 Don’t learn the language just so you can speak with people.
 There is a lot of creative potential in you to use the new language.
 Aleksandar Hemon, a Bosnian who moved to America, wrote his first English short story within three years.
 Today, he is a well known ESL writer!